Grow. Forage. Build. Preserve. Share. Eat. Connect.

-We’re building a strong, resilient, sustainable food system that feeds us today and 7 generations from today.
+We’re a registered Canadian Charity, building a strong, resilient, sustainable food system that feeds us today and 7 generations from today.

 The One Straw mission